contributte/datagrid/.docs/tree-view.md

 ## Redrawing one row (ajax)

 Different situation occurs when you need to redraw just one row.
-DataGrid does not know about all the items (it has originally only top level rows).
-So before you call `DataGrid::redrawItem()`, you have to set datagrid datasource where the item will be visible:
+Datagrid does not know about all the items (it has originally only top level rows).
+So before you call `Datagrid::redrawItem()`, you have to set datagrid datasource where the item will be visible:

 ```php
 public function handleSetCategoryStatus($id, $status): void